|

 correctly.
 And that is why STUDY is an integral part of Buddhist "Practice".
 In a very real way, study IS Buddhism.

-- Right Views (correct understanding of the Buddha teachings)
+- Right Views (commit to correct understanding of the Buddha teachings)

-- Right Living (purification of thoughts, words, and deeds)
+- Right Living (ongoing commitment to improve and extend the previous four to accomplish purification of thoughts, words, and deeds)

-- Right Endeavor (maintaining one's path toward awakening)
+- Right Endeavor (commitment to staying the course and maintaining one's path toward awakening)

-- Right Mindfulness (aspiring for truth and being vigilant)
+- Right Mindfulness (cultivating deep appreciation and to single-mindedly aspire for truth and being vigilant)

-- Right Meditation (to focus on the truth of impermanence and equanimity)
+- Right Meditation (to release ourselves from all influences by focusing on the truth of impermanence and equanimity)

 So there you have it.
 You can consider this your beginning as a Buddhist.
 You can begin your study here by